Let’s Play Ball! In the land of the rising sun.

 And there’s usually additional entertainment.
 There are performances by singers and dancers and even fire pyrotechnics, and fireworks to end some games.

 9) Where to sit.
-The fans sit with their other team fans.
+The fans sit with their team fans.
 When the stadium fills up, it’s easy to see how the fans are clearly separated, and seated with each other.

 10) You can bring in outside food and drink, into the stadium.
 Which is a nice surprise, not having to smuggle in your noms.
 That goes for adult beverages too!